History of North American fraternities and sororities: Collegiate fraternities develop

 In 1834, Delta Upsilon fraternity was founded at Williams College.
-Delta Upsilon was established as the nation's first open, non-secret fraternity in that it still to this day does not maintain secret admonitions, handclasps, etc. and does not safeguard its rituals, which are open to public speculation.
-Delta Upsilon was founded to counter what was believed to be the unjust dominance by secret societies of the time over the student affairs at Williams college.
+Delta Upsilon was the nation's first open, non-secret fraternity; it still does not maintain secret admonitions, handclasps, or safeguard its rituals, which are open to public speculation.
+Delta Upsilon was founded to counter what was believed to be the unjust dominance by secret societies of the time over the student affairs at Williams College.

-Beta Theta Pi was founded at Miami University in Oxford, Ohio, in August 1839, in response to the chartering of the west-most chapter of Alpha Delta Phi.
+Beta Theta Pi was founded at Miami University in Oxford, Ohio, and held its first meeting on August 8, 1839.
+Beta Theta Pi was the first fraternity founded west of the Allegheny Mountains and was in some part established in response to the chartering of the west-most chapter of Alpha Delta Phi whose members had infiltrated the university's two literary societies, the Erodelphian Literary Society and Union Literary Society.
 Phi Delta Theta (1848) and Sigma Chi (1855), also founded at Miami University, emulated Beta Theta Pi's focus on establishing new chapters.
-These three constitute the so-called Miami Triad.
+These three constitute the famous Miami Triad.
 Zeta Psi, founded in 1847 at New York University, similarly pursued expansion.
 Meanwhile, Theta Chi was founded at Norwich University in Norwich, VT, and Sigma Alpha Epsilon was started at the University of Alabama in 1856.

-Union College continued its role as the Mother of Fraternities by establishing a second triad.
-This triad consists of Psi Upsilon (1833), Chi Psi (1841) and Theta Delta Chi (1847).
-With this second triad, Union College can claim the foundation of nearly half of the first 13 secret social national fraternities in the country.
+Union College continued its role as the Mother of Fraternities by establishing Psi Upsilon (1833), Omicron Kappa Epsilon (1834), Chi Psi (1841) and Theta Delta Chi (1847).
+With this, Union College can claim the foundation of nearly half of the first thirteen secret social national fraternities in the United States.

-Influences from Freemasonry would still be explicitly clear in the development of fraternities such as Phi Kappa Sigma, founded 1850, and Delta Tau Delta, founded 1858.
+Influences from Freemasonry would still be explicitly clear in the development of fraternities such as Phi Kappa Sigma, founded in 1850, and Delta Tau Delta, founded in 1858.
 Organizations such as Zeta Psi, Tau Kappa Epsilon, Psi Upsilon, and Delta Psi would be similarly influenced by and all without officially retaining any ties to Freemasonry.

 As with men's fraternities, women's fraternities would largely be inspired or preceded by student societies with Greek-inspired names but without Greek letters.
 The Adelphean Society was established in 1851 at Wesleyan College in Macon, Georgia, making it the first secret society for collegiate women.
 The Philomathean Society (not associated with the Philomathean Society of the University of Pennsylvania) was also founded at Wesleyan College in 1852.

 The first Greek letter women's fraternity, Chi Theta Delta, was formed in 1856 at Troy Female Seminary.
 It was formed by female students who had become so intrigued and impressed by the fellowship displayed by the men's fraternity Theta Delta Chi that they sought membership.
-This being an impossibility, the Delta chapter of Theta Delta Chi helped them form their own group which would last only a few years when Troy Female Seminary ceased being a board school.
+This being an impossibility, the Delta chapter of Theta Delta Chi helped them form their group, which would last only a few years when Troy Female Seminary ceased being a board school.
 1856 would also see the establishment of Kappa Sigma (not to be confused with Kappa Sigma fraternity) at Elmira College.